Rebeka Njau: Education and career

-Njau attended Alliance Girls High School before being admitted to Makerere University College in Kampala.
+Njau was one of only 14 girls admitted to Alliance Girls High School in its inaugural year, before attending Makerere University College in Kampala.
 While at Makerere, she attended the 1962 African Writers Conference.

-She returned to Kenya after graduation to teach at Alliance, before founding Nairobi Girls School in 1964.
+She returned to Kenya after graduation to teach at Alliance, before co-founding Nairobi Girls School in 1964.
 She married Elimo Njau, an artist from Tanzania.
-Njau's teaching career came to an end in 1968, and she and her husband then became increasingly involved with the Paa Ya Paa Gallery in Nairobi, before going on to edit Target, the magazine of the National Council of Churches in Kenya.
-Njau separated from husband in 1983 and published her memoirs, Mirrors of My Life, in 2019.
+Njau's teaching career came to an end in 1968, and she and her husband then became increasingly involved with the Paa Ya Paa Gallery in Nairobi, before going on to edit Target, the magazine of the National Council of Churches of Kenya.
+Njau separated from husband in 1983, and she published her memoirs, Mirrors of My Life, in 2019.

-Her son, Morille Njau, is an artist and a consultant based in the UK and her daughter Hana works in Atlanta, Georgia.
+Her son, Morille Njau, is an artist and a consultant based in the UK and her daughter Hana Njau-Okolo is a poet, and published author who lives and works in Atlanta, Georgia.
 Her nephew was the author Binyavanga Wainaina.

 The Scar (1963)

 The Scar, a one-act play, is considered the first play written by a Kenyan woman when it appeared in Transition journal in March 1963.
 It was republished in 1965 by Kibo Art Gallery in Marangu, which was run by Elimo Njau.

 The Scar premiered at the Uganda National Theatre in 1963 and went on to be performed in Kenya, Ghana, Tanzania and the USA.
 The play centres on the issue of female genital mutilation.
-The main character is Mariana, a former prostitute who tries to help girls escape female genital mutilation, which she regards as a 'brutal custom'.
+The main character is Mariana, a former prostitute who tries to help girls escape female genital mutilation, which she regards as a "brutal custom".
 She advocates for alternative forms of initiation that can empower girls.
 Mariana is opposed by other women, who claim to be acting on behalf of the community's elders.
 The play ends with Mariana being shamed for having an illegitimate child and losing her status.

-In 1964m a second play, In the Round Chain, was performed before being banned by the Ugandan government.
+In 1964, a second play by Njau, In the Round Chain, was performed before being banned by the Ugandan government.